FAQ

 13. When are you coming HERE?

-Post-pandemic I’m now regularly live on Youtube every month or so.
+Touring is great fun but super exhausting.
+I’m only touring every few years.
+But I’m regularly live on Youtube every month or so.

 As a performing artist, I am live frequently with various projects not necessarily promoted as Ugress, but very often Ugress material is part of those performances.
 In addition to Ugress you can also follow my composer profile on social media to be informed of new performances.